 Faith loves going to plays, musicals, ballet performances, and other events in which her friends perform.
 When she was younger, I thought attending these things would be too overwhelming for her as she has a strong startle reflex.
-Usually, it's loud sudden noises that trigger a strong startle response.
-I figured out though, that as long as the noise is constant, and she knows what to expect, she actually does very well.
-When I found out that Dreams in Motion was doing wheelchair dance again this year, I figured she would want to do it.
+Usually, it's loud or sudden noises that trigger her startle response.
+However, when the noise is constant, or she knows what to expect, she actually does very well.
+That's why when I found out that Dreams in Motion was doing wheelchair dance, I figured she would want to do it.
 When I asked, she enthusiastically said, "YES!"

 She was so excited to go to her first practice.
 She told everyone she saw that she was going to be in a dance performance!
 During practice, we found out the theme was Encanto (which we have never seen).
 They were going to be dancing to a medley of songs from the movie.
 There were about a dozen participants, some with manual wheelchairs and others with powerchairs.

-During practice, each of them was paired with a volunteer who helped them move and do the dance moves.
-Faith even had a little solo part in which she had to carry a coffee cup to the dance instructor and hand it to her when she said, "And that's why coffee's for grownups!"
+During practice, each of them was paired with a volunteer who helped them dance.
+Faith even had a little solo part in which she carried a coffee cup to the dance instructor.
+When her "coach" said, "And that's why coffee's for grownups!"
+Faith handed the cup to her.

 Faith was all smiles during her first dance practice!

 The following week, Faith had dress rehearsals in which they received their costumes.
-Each participant and volunteer got to wear a little tiny sombrero along with a colorful poncho.
+Each participant and volunteer wore a little tiny sombrero along with a colorful poncho.
 They also practiced with the props that were a part of the performance.

 Faith laughing at Coach Lacey.